 Two of the test shots with Peter, to get my base exposure.
-I initially wanted to use the available light, with a touch of fill-flash from the off-camera Profoto beauty dish (B&H) (with a sock).
+I initially wanted to use the available light, with a touch of fill-flash from the off-camera Profoto beauty dish (vendor) and a 22″ sock (vendor) over the beauty dish.
 The idea was that if I let the background blow out through over-exposure, it would help the ethereal look.

 Then, with the angles and viewpoint figured out and the equipment set up, we had Jen in the first bubble, and I instantly knew I would have to adapt.
 Quickly!

 The test shot showed what was obvious with the naked eye – the plastic bubble reflected so much of the sky and surroundings, that you lost the detail of Jen, the one performer who was in the bubble.
 Next stop – drop the exposure (by two stops), and instead of the flash being the slightest bit of fill-flash, allow the flash to do most of the work in terms of correct exposure.

 I hastily instructed Peter to bring the Profoto powerpack and beauty dish much closer, and to raise it way high on the light-stand, and let the beauty dish light her up from high up.
 I thought this would minimize the direct reflection of the beauty dish in the plastic.